poVoq/converse_wp/README.md

 - [x] Clean up source of "chatme.im" references
 - [x] Make compatible with ConverseJS release (5.0.1)
 - [ ] Update to ConverseJS 5.0.2
-- [ ] Remove build-in ConverseJS release
+- [ ] Remove build-in ConverseJS release if possible (reference to seperate install instead)
 - [ ] Optional choice of using self-hosted ConverseJS or CDN version
 - [ ] Include OMEMO 3rd party library
 - [ ] Enable new ConverseJS 5.0 settings (like OMEMO by default)